ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 Type of TTL rule may follow each TTL expression.
 It affects an action which is to be done once the expression is satisfied (reaches current time):

 -   `DELETE` - delete expired rows (default action);
+-   `RECOMPRESS codec_name` - recompress data part with the `codec_name`;
 -   `TO DISK 'aaa'` - move part to the disk `aaa`;
 -   `TO VOLUME 'bbb'` - move part to the disk `bbb`;
 -   `GROUP BY` - aggregate expired rows.

-With `WHERE` clause you may specify which of the expired rows to delete or aggregate (it cannot be applied to moves).
+With `WHERE` clause you may specify which of the expired rows to delete or aggregate (it cannot be applied to moves or recompression).

 `GROUP BY` expression must be a prefix of the table primary key.